Peace to the Gods and Goddesses of the foundation;

 “Marvel not, my brethren, if the world hate you” (1John 3: 11-13); and we know how badly the prophets of old were persecuted.

 Life in itself is suffering.
-When one learns to banish Setek, that is, Satan, from their hearts and minds and seat God, they can find their souls translated into that eternal Edin of black theocracy, where agape reigns supreme.
+When one learns to banish Setekh, that is, Satan, from their hearts and minds and seat God, they can find their soul translated into that eternal Eden of Black theocracy, where agape reigns supreme.

 But if our acts of undeserved kindness are without a willingness to suffer for them our acts are not agapic.
 Indeed, they are nothing more than mere acts of vanity.

-Doubtless the suffering of empathic kindness toward our neighbour is respectable, and empathic appreciation for their intersubjective world is honourable; but empathic interconnection towards our enemies or persecutors is truly divine.
+Doubtless the suffering of empathic kindness to our neighbor is respectable, and empathic appreciation of their intersubjective world is honourable; but empathic interconnection towards our enemies or persecutors is truly divine.